chembl/GLaDOS-docs/README.md

 ### Structure Search

  - You can search by using the [Marvin JS sketcher](https://chemaxon.com/products/marvin-js).
+You can open it just by clicking on the "structure" icon on the search bar: